-Burns in Nursing Homes
+Burns in Nursing Homes Arise Out of Negligence

-Why do we put our loved ones in nursing homes?
-It is because they need help with daily activities that we cannot safely provide at home.
-This means they need help with eating, bathing, therapy and safety.
-Unfortunately, all four of these activities can result in nursing home resident burns if the staff neglects the needs of the patient.
+We place our loved ones in nursing homes because they need help with daily activities that we cannot safely provide at home.
+This means they need assistance with eating, bathing, therapy, supervision, and safety.

 It is inexcusable for staff to spill hot food or drinks on a resident.
-Similarly, if the resident is not able to feed themselves, scalding hot coffee and foods should not be left alone with the residents.
-Failure to follow these common-sense safety precautions can result in nursing home burns from coffee and hot foods.
+Similarly, if the resident is not able to safely feed themselves, scalding hot coffee and foods should not be left alone with the residents.
+Failure to follow these common-sense safety precautions can result in nursing home burns from tea, coffee, and hot foods.

 Nursing Home Burns from Shower or Bath Water that is Too Hot

 A large component of staff assistance with bathing is making sure the shower or bath water is not too hot.
 If staff neglects to check the temperature of the water, the nursing home resident may develop second or third degree burns from scalding bath or shower water.

 Physical Therapy Burns in Long Term Care Facilities

 Physical therapy is a requirement in most rehabilitation residencies.
 Physical therapists often use heating pads with electrical heating technologies in order to work muscles back to pre-injury levels.

 Beyond federal regulations, fire safety is also a legal requirement in every facility in all 50 states.
 According to the U.S. Accountability Office, the estimate of nursing homes that had structural fires between 1994 and 1999 stands at 2,300.
 In 2003, there were 31 fire related deaths in Nashville, Tennessee and Hartford, Connecticut in two different nursing home fires.
-If a resident is burned in a facility fire, a thorough investigation should be conducted to determine if the facility followed required fire safety guidelines.
-Similarly, if a patient in a nursing home burned themselves while smoking, the family should look into the incident
+Following these tragedies, a government investigation into nursing home fire deaths was launched.
+The result was an increase on fire safety regulations for both nursing homes and assisted living residences.

-Burns from Sunburns, Heat Exposure and Heatstroke
+Burns from Sunburns, Heat Exposure, and Heatstroke

 Burn Injuries in Nursing Homes: A Reoccurring Problem